Legobot/Legobot/README.md

 from Legobot.Legos.Help import Help from Legobot.Connectors.IRC import IRC

-# This is a local, user-develop lego
+# This is a local, user-developed lego
 from Local import Roll

 # Initialize lock and baseplate